bramvbilsen/Flutter-JSON-Storage-Tutorial/README.md

 # Flutter JSON Storage Tutorial
-The video tutorial for this repo can be found here: *Yet to be released*
+The video tutorial for this repo can be found here: https://www.youtube.com/watch?v=jVVCHzkI8as

 ## Getting Started